shtse8/DartScript/memory-bank/progress.md

 - **Renderer Core Improved:** Implemented component anchoring using comment nodes, resolving the previous `domNode` association simplification.
-Fixed initial component mount bug.
+Fixed initial component mount bug and anchor insertion order.
 Component updates and listener management are functioning correctly with the new anchoring system.
 - **DOM Abstraction Integrated:** `dust_dom` is used for core DOM operations in the renderer.
 - **Component Lifecycle Basics Working:** `initState`, `didUpdateWidget`,